feldman4/OpticalPooledScreens/README.md

 ## Optical Pooled Screens

 Analysis resources for the publication *Pooled genetic perturbation screens with image-based phenotypes*.
-This is an updated and expanded version of the repository for the original publication *Optical pooled screens in human cells*, available [here](https://github.com/feldman4/OpticalPooledScreens_2019).
+This is an updated and expanded version of the repository for the original 2019 publication [*Optical pooled screens in human cells*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6886477/), available [here](https://github.com/feldman4/OpticalPooledScreens_2019).

 ### Installation (OSX)